olivia-lin/Hours_Spent_On_Labs_Survey/proposal.md

 6. Do you do optional questions?

   > If a student decides to do optional questions, this student probably understands the material well, and thus, less likely to go to the office hour.
 On the other hand, given the fact that this student is doing optional questions, the hours this person spend on labs might increase.
+However, we will treat our response variable the hours spent on labs per week as continuous.

 ## Analysis Plan

 First, we plan to do exploratory data analysis to explore our survey results and deal with outliers, such as negative values or out-of-bound values by removing them.
+Since the responses we got are integers and categorical answers, we don't need to round the values.

 Next, we plan to analyze the survey results using regression with a log-link transformation because our response variable is expected to be positive.
 Our response variable is expected to be bounded between 0 and 168 hours (i.e maximum hours per week).
 The formula for our regression is: